 How can I prepare my child for a sports physical?

 Your child should wear comfortable clothes to their sports physical, so they can move around as needed.
-You and/or your child should also be ready to answer questions about their medical and family history.
+You and/or your child should also be ready to answer questions about their family history and personal health history.

 Baggett says it is important that you can talk specifically about any previous injuries or conditions, including dates of injuries, what treatments your child had and which physician cared for your child.
-You should also provide your family medical history so you can give your child’s provider a more complete picture of their health.
+You should also provide a detailed family medical history, so you can give your child's provider a more complete picture of their health.

-“It is important that a family member or a caretaker be involved in the family history portion to give the best answers,” Baggett says.
+"It is important that a family member or a caretaker be involved in filling out a thorough medical history to give the best answers," Baggett says.